sahiltapu/SENDING_VIA_IPs_JINSAFEQUIZ/README.md

 1. The "Sending_via_IPs.bat" file facilitates the transmission of "installJINSAFEQUIZ.bat" and "jinsafe.zip" to designated destination systems based on their respective IP addresses.

 2. The IP addresses must be preconfigured and stored in the "credential.csv" file.
-For instance: 192.168.1.44 168.7.99.0

 4. Upon execution, the "Sending_via_IPs.bat" script differentiates between successful and unsuccessful transfers.
 The IP addresses of the systems where the files are sent successfully are recorded in the "success_ips.csv" file, while the IP addresses of systems where the file transfer failed are stored in the "failed_ips.csv" file.